-- Periodic Updates of Traffic and Revenue Forecasts: At the time of this Fiscal 2023 Act 44 Financial Plan, PTC and its traffic consultants are working on updates to the 2022 traffic and revenue forecasts and anticipates that CDM Smith will issue a new bring down letter further updating the forecasts set forth in the 2018 Traffic Study (as defined herein) in the coming months.
-As a result, this Fiscal 2023 Act 44 Financial Plan is based upon estimates and forecasts of traffic and revenue contained in the May 2021 Bring Down Letter (as defined herein) for toll revenues from Fiscal 2023 to 2057.
+- Periodic Updates of Traffic and Revenue Forecasts: PTC updated its Turnpike revenue projections in July 2022 based on the July 2022 Bring Down Letter which reflects CDM Smith's assessment of updated traffic and revenue performance, recent economic conditions (including E-Zpass users and COVID-19 behavioral trends) and their expected long-term impact on traffic demand and toll increases.
 PTC continues to conduct on-going analysis of its traffic and revenue trends to develop a toll rate setting strategy that balances the need to generate the required revenues to meet Turnpike obligations, as well as Act 44/Act 89 Payments, with the implementation of an equitable toll rate paid by customers that does not cause undue diversions to non-tolled highways. - Operations and Maintenance Cost Strategies: During the course of Fiscal 2023, the Commission will continue its efforts to achieve recurring savings and operating efficiencies that control operating cost growth including workforce management and other expense controls. - Comprehensive Capital Plan: To meet the travel needs of its customers and generate the necessary revenues to meet its obligations, PTC is committed to maintaining and improving its capital assets, and providing sufficient capacity to meet future traffic demand.
 The Commission has a well-established rolling ten-year capital planning effort.
-In Fiscal 2022, PTC adopted the Fiscal 2023-2032 Capital Plan, a \$7.2 billion ten-year capital plan. - Financing Initiatives: Using this Fiscal 2023 Act 44 Financial Plan as a guide, the Commission will evaluate alternative structures that facilitate cost effective financing, meet PTC's and the Commonwealth's transportation needs, exceed bond indenture covenants and preserve credit rating strength and fiscal stability, through the maintenance of debt service coverage ratios of at least 2.0x on annual debt service for its Senior Revenue Bonds, 1.30x on combined debt service for its Senior Revenue Bonds and Subordinate Revenue Bonds and 1.20x for all three of its liens.
+In Fiscal 2022, PTC adopted the Fiscal 2023-2032 Capital Plan, a \$7.2 billion ten-year capital plan. - Financing Initiatives: Using this Amended and Restated Fiscal 2023 Act 44 Financial Plan as a guide, the Commission will evaluate alternative structures that facilitate cost effective financing, meet PTC's and the Commonwealth's transportation needs, exceed bond indenture covenants and preserve credit rating strength and fiscal stability, through the maintenance of debt service coverage ratios of at least 2.0x on annual debt service for its Senior Revenue Bonds, 1.30x on combined debt service for its Senior Revenue Bonds and 1.20x for all three of its liens.
 In addition, a liquidity level equal to at least 10% of operating revenues is assumed to be maintained.

 Fiscal 2023 and Long-Range Financial Plan.
 The Fiscal 2023 Financial Plan reflects the full-year effects of the January 2022 toll increase, which yielded a net increase in toll rates of 5%, as well as the partial year impact of the assumed January 2023 net toll increase of 5%.
 Forecasted revenues reflect annual toll increases of 5% through Fiscal 2025, with annual increases declining to 3% by Fiscal 2028.
 Budgeted Fiscal 2023 operating expenses are projected to increase just under 2% to \$425 million when compared to budgeted Fiscal 2022 operating expenses.
 For Fiscal Years 2024 through 2026, the Commission has assumed a growth rate in operating expenses of 3% followed by a growth rate of 2.5% in Fiscal 2027 and then assumes a flat growth rate of 2% thereafter.
 The financial plan estimates that PTC is expected to generate the necessary resources to: (i) meet Turnpike operations and maintenance expenses; (ii) pay debt service obligations; (iii) satisfy bond indenture covenants; (iv) support capital reinvestment of \$661 million; and (v) provide \$50 million in current revenues contributions required to fully meet its Act 44/Act 89 Payments.
-Fiscal 2023 debt service coverages on the Commission's Senior Revenue Bonds, Subordinate Revenue Bonds and Subordinate Special Revenue Bonds are projected to be 2.97x, 1.60x and 1.49x, respectively, and are consistent with the Commission's targeted debt service coverage ratios.
+Fiscal 2023 debt service coverages on the Commission's Senior Revenue Bonds, Subordinate Revenue Bonds and Subordinate Special Revenue Bonds are projected to be 2.95x, 1.59x and 1.48x, respectively, and are consistent with the Commission's targeted debt service coverage ratios.